chainHero/heroes-service/README.md

 **Docker-compose version 1.8 or greater is required.**

-We are currently unable to manage multiple containers at once, to do so, we need **docker-compose**.
+We are currently unable to manage multiple containers at once.
+To solve this issue, we need **docker-compose**.

 #### Linux

 The installation is pretty fast:

 ```
-sudo curl -L https://github.com/docker/compose/releases/download/1.18.0/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
+sudo curl -L https://github.com/docker/compose/releases/download/1.18.0/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose &&
 sudo chmod +x /usr/local/bin/docker-compose
 ```

-Apply these changes by logout/login.
-Then check its version with:
+Apply these changes by logout/login and then check its version with:

 ```
 docker-compose version